webjetcms/webjetcms/docs/en/redactor/apps/stat/README.md

 > Which countries do visitors come from?
 Which languages should be targeted?

 Shows traffic by country.
 The country is determined by the HTTP header `accept-language` the browser that displays the web page.
 Typically, this is the language that the user has set in the operating system.
-If the country could not be identified it is classified as `Neznáma`.
+If the country could not be identified it is classified as **Unknown**.

 ![](country-page.png)